 - Wayne Richards Park (Koala Street)

-In addition, there is the alternate option to upgrade the existing site in Gordon Street.
+In addition, an alternate option to upgrade the existing site in Gordon Street was identified.

-High-level layouts have been developed for each of these sites, and the community are being encouraged to ‘have your say’ from Monday 22 July - Sunday 18 August on the different site options, and the facilities that might be provided.
+High-level layouts were developed for each of these sites, and community engagement activities were undertaken from Monday 22 July - Sunday 1 September 2019 on the different site options, and the facilities that might be provided.

 If you are interested in receiving regular updates about this project please